COAST TO COAST

 Japs-Olson is a printing company started in 1907 by Barney Japs and G.F.
 Olson.
 Some background from Hennepin History:

-Bernard W. Japs was born in 1882 in Watertown, Minnesota, to a Prrussian immigrant father and a first-generation American mother.
+Bernard W. Japs was born in 1882 in Watertown, Minnesota, to a Prussian immigrant father and a first-generation American mother.
 While president of Minneapolis Ruling and Bookbinding, he patented his loose-leaf binders that held custom-printed ruled paper used in accounting ledgers.

 Gustav F. Olson was born in Sweden in 1873.
 At the age of eight, he immigrated to the U.S., eventually opening a print shop in downtown Minneapolis in the 1930s.
-Olson printed business letterheads, inventory slips, sales receipts, and forms used by traders at the Minneapolis Grain Exchange, allby using hand-set letterpress type.
+Olson printed business letterheads, inventory slips, sales receipts, and forms used by traders at the Minneapolis Grain Exchange, all by using hand-set letterpress type.

 Frank Beddor was a 13-year-old boy from Buffalo, Minnesota, when he started working for Olson in 1906.
 When he was drafted for WW I, Olson told him his job would be waiting for him.
 While he was in France, Japs and Olson merged.
 When Beddor returned to his job in 1919, the sign on the door said Japs-Olson.

 Japs sold his partnership to Olson in 1929.
 Beddor became company president in 1937, and when Olson died in 1946, Beddor owned the company.
-Today Beddor’s third generation continues to run this privately-held family business.

 The company moved to North Minneapolis in the 1970s.